 This course will provide students with a foundational understanding of career development principles and concepts.
 By exploring and analyzing current developments in the theory and practice of career development and services, students will gain a working knowledge of practical counseling objectives, programs and strategies.
 Special topics will include models of career guidance, special populations, schools, higher education, disabilities and multicultural issues.
 Research projects will involve field investigations in career counseling contexts or systems.
 [3 credit hours.
-Instructor: Dr. Francesca Nuzzolese.
-Frequency: Odd falls.
+Instructor: Adreana Tartt.
+Frequency: Rare.
 Prerequisites: PC500 or PC555, and any 600-level PC-course.]